Category: Featured Article

 AltitudeLowerNarrowsReduces3,4

-1Coverage uniformity and overall number of deposits within the swath reduced due to offset and drift.
+1Coverage uniformity and overall number of deposits within the swath reduced due to downwind displacement and drift.

-2Current evidence suggest that at high speeds (> 10 m/s) there may be a plateau where there is little or no further change to swath width or drift.
+2Current evidence suggests that at high speeds (>10 m/s) there may be a plateau where there is little or no further change to swath width or drift.

 3Lower speed and/or lower altitude will increase the influence of downwash on droplet behaviour.